 Antibiotics save lives, but they aren’t always the answer.

 That’s the message from the Centers for Disease Control and Prevention’s “Be Antibiotics Aware” effort.
-Federal rules that took effect last year require health care organizations to help doctors, nurses, other medical staff and patients understand the negative health effects and financial costs of antibiotics that are prescribed but not needed.
+Federal rules that took effect last year require health care organizations to help doctors, nurses, other medical staff and patients understand the negative health effects and financial costs of drugs that are prescribed but not needed.

 The rules apply only to people who spend at least one night in the hospital.
 Sanford Health pharmacists in Rock Rapids, Iowa, extended the effort beyond the hospital setting by encouraging fewer needless prescriptions in clinics.